CIT-GDSC/Followups_ORMs-stuff/README.md

 # this is a full stack project for eccomerce
-# starting off with backend
+starting off with backend
+the user registers and logs in beforre shopping